NeLy-EPFL/antennal-grooming/README.md

 ---
 ## 👩‍💻 Other resources

-Data used in this paper have been obtained by using several other repositories:
+Data generated in this paper have been obtained using several other repositories:

 * **[kinematics3d](https://github.com/NeLy-EPFL/kinematics3d):** used to automate 2D & 3D pose estimation on video recordings, using DeepLabCut and Anipose.
 We used this repository in a separate virtual environment.
 Please refer to the repository for more information.
-* **[SeqIKPy](https://github.com/NeLy-EPFL/sequential-inverse-kinematics):** used to estimate the joint angles of the fly legs and antennae from 3D kinematics.
+* **[SeqIKPy](https://github.com/NeLy-EPFL/sequential-inverse-kinematics):** used to estimate the joint angles of fly legs and antennae from 3D kinematics.
 Please refer to the repository for more information.
-**NOTE:** We used the `seqikpy` package in `kinematics3d` repository to estimate antennal grooming kinematics, used throughout the paper (Figs. 1,2,5).
+**NOTE:** We used the `seqikpy` package in `kinematics3d` repository to estimate antennal grooming kinematics throughout the paper (Figs. 1,2,5).
 * **[FARMS](https://github.com/farmsim):** used to simulate the fly grooming kinematics in MuJoCo.
 Please refer to the repository for more information.
 **NOTE:** We used the `farms` package to perform kinematic replay experiments (Fig. 2).
 * **[FlyVis](https://github.com/gizemozd/flyvis):** used to train connectome-derived artificial neural networks to emulate grooming behavior.
 Please refer to the repository for more information.
-**NOTE:** We used the `flyvis` package to train the neural networks and perform neural perturbation experiments (Fig. 5,6).
-GPU is needed to run the training and analysis scripts.
+**NOTE:** We used the `flyvis` package to train neural networks and perform neural perturbation experiments (Fig. 5,6).
+A GPU is needed to run the training and analysis scripts.

 ---